aaravtiku/cse15l-lab-reports/labreport3.md

 In the above terminal command, I tried to find the the files which are of size greater than 10MB.
 Only one file was found.

 ## Acknowledgements
-I would like to acknowledge the three sources I used for writing the Week 5 Lab Report:
+I used three sources for writing the Week 5 Lab Report:

 1)[Markdown Guide](https://www.markdownguide.org/cheat-sheet/)